data-to-insight/dfe-csc-api-data-flows/docs/roadmap_la_deployment.md

 # 3-Week Deployment Roadmap

 This very simplified deployment plan is designed for local authorities wanting to visualise how to stage successful deployment of the D2I Private Dashboard solution via the Standard Safeguarding Dataset (SSD) and combined API.
 It assumes an LA project team minimum of a single Analyst lead with permissions and availability and involvement from IT support|infrastructure|performance team and a writable reporting DB* with sight of your CMS data.
-Combined availability from a  wider technical team ensures not only effective handling of immeadiate issues and bigger-picture deployment considerationsbut also data-level optimisation from DfE's data ingress/QA dashboard and later LA comparitive insights.
+Combined availability from a  wider technical team ensures not only effective handling of immeadiate issues and bigger-picture deployment considerationsbut also data-level optimisation from DfE's data ingress/QA dashboard and later inter-LA comparitive insights.

+Every LA's deployment needs, capacity, approach to deployment and in-house tech-stack will very likely vary and D2I will work with you towards solving those potential bridging issues between our deployment solution and your tech stack and team.
+The below timeline is mapped as a dedicated end-to-end breakdown but it might omit stages that you would include locally.
+Update us on what those might be!
+Many, but not all, of the needed tasks can be run concurrently.

-Note: This is an in-progress working document.
-We'd like your feedback to improve it.
+Note: This is an in-progress working document; we'd like your feedback to improve it.
 Last updated: 18/09/25

 ---